 5. Prevention of glomerulonephritis

-Glomerulonephritis is an autoimmune disease that affects the renal glomeruli, which are responsible for the blood filtration process, and it occurs due to the acute immune response of the human body to streptococcal infection.
-Formed immune complexes "antigen-antibody" settle in the renal glomeruli and, mistaking glomerular cells for foreign proteins, begin to destroy them if any infection enters the body.
-Very often, glomerulonephritis is preceded by tonsillitis.
+Glomerulonephritis is an autoimmune disease that affects the glomeruli of the kidneys, which are responsible for the blood filtration process, and it occurs due to an acute immune response of the human body to a streptococcal infection.
+The formed antigen-antibody immune complexes settle in the glomeruli and, mistaking the glomerular cells for foreign proteins, begin to destroy them if any infection enters the body.
+Very often, glomerulonephritis is preceded by a sore throat.

-What can be the "impetus" for the occurrence of glomerunephritis in pregnant women:
+What can become a “impetus” for the occurrence of glomerulonephritis in pregnant women:

-Under the influence of these factors, acute glomerulonephritis of pregnant women may occur or an exacerbation of the chronic may occur.
+Under the influence of these factors, acute glomerulonephritis in pregnant women may occur or an exacerbation of chronic glomerulonephritis may occur.

 Possible complications of glomerulonephritis

-Glomerulonephritis during pregnancy has an adverse effect on its course and fetal development.
+Glomerulonephritis during pregnancy has an adverse effect on its course and the development of the fetus.

 2. Acute renal failure.